ChuckNorrison/raspiblitz-scripts/README.md

 This script can help solve connectivity issues with DHCP or VPN which can happen sometimes, especially on reconnect LAN.
-Tweak your gatewayip to ping check into `check_network.sh` Do NOT execute install script multiple times, it will simply add a line to your crontab.
+Tweak your gatewayip to ping check into `check_network.sh`

 Check with `sudo crontab -e`